 You may not be able to access a particular website due to some outage.
 Check with these website monitors.
 The check – Is a website up or down.
 It will tell you if a blog or website is working, online, up, down right now or not to anyone or everyone.

-Access Website Blocked On a Computer
+Access Blocked Websites Blocked on a Computer

 There are different options to access a website, and they depend on the mode used to block the site.
 For example, Open DNS employs category system, and if you wish to go to a category that your parents have chosen to block it for you, it will provide a notification.